 We sometimes share your information with carefully selected organisations outside the UK, such as contractors working on our behalf to provide services to you.
 In such instances, we ensure that an appropriate and valid derogation is used for international transfers of data compliance.

 We’ll hold the information on our system for as long as is necessary for the relevant activity, or as long as is needed to meet our legal and accounting obligations.

 Keeping information up to date

 Please tell us as soon as possible if your contact details or other personal information change, or if you think that the information we have isn’t accurate.
 You can contact us on 0330 303 0277.
-We’ll reply within one month of hearing from you.

 If you want to know more about how Southern Water stores and uses your personal data: